marty-oehme/papis-extract/README.md

 - [x] add page number if available
     - exists in Annotation, just need to place in output
 - [ ] show overall amount of extractions at the end
+    - implemented for writing to notes (notes exporter)
+    - KNOWN ISSUE: currently returns number of annotation rows (may be multiple per annot)
 - [ ] custom formatting decided by user
     - in config as { "myformatter": ">{tag}\n{quote}\n{note}\n{page} etc"}
 - [ ] improved default exporters
-    - markdown into notes
+    - [x] markdown into notes
-    - pretty display on stdout (rich?)
+    - [ ] pretty display on stdout (rich?)
-    - csv/tsv to stdout
+    - [x] csv/tsv to stdout
-    - table fmt stdout?
+    - [ ] table fmt stdout?
 - [ ] allow custom colors -> tag name settings not dependent on color name existing (e.g. {"important": (1.0,0.0,0.0)})
 - [ ] `--overwrite` mode where existing annotations are not dropped but overwritten on same line of note
-- [ ] `--force` mode where we simply do not drop anything
+- [x] `--force` mode where we simply do not drop anything
 - [x] `--format` option to choose from default or set up a custom formatter
     - called `--template` in current implementation
 - [ ] on_add hook to extract annotations as files are added